• Skip to primary navigation

 How to Make Hippie Crispies

-These healthy chocolate rice crispy treats are so easy to make in just 10 minutes of active time.
+These chocolate rice crispy treats are so easy to make in just 10 minutes of active time.
 They'll need to chill for about 30 minutes after you assemble them, and they'll keep for up to a few days at room temperature.
 They're best eaten the day of assembly when they're the most crisp.

 All you need to make these is a loaf pan, a saucepan, and a spatula.